 The only book to be published about a UK women's prison - and told from the unique point of view of a prison teacher - this is the fascinating, often-uplifting, sometimes-sad account of the unique world that exists inside and the stories of the women imprisoned there.

 'I've never read a book like Jailbirds before - which shows quite how much we need it.
-It is very funny and very important and reminds us that women in jail are still women worth listening to.
+It's very funny and important and reminds us that women in jail are still women worth listening to.
 I'm only grateful - for them, and for us - that Mim was listening.'
 PANDORA SYKES

 'Mim's warmth and understanding make for a humane, sometimes humorous, and always perceptive account of prison life.
 This book is a fine achievement.'
 KEN LOACH